Apple shows off watchOS 5 with Walkie-Talkie, better workouts, and deep notifications

 A new Pride watch face discovered in watchOS 4.3.1 is also being unlocked today, using a series of animated strings to create a rainbow on the Apple Watch screen.
 Apple is also offering a new version of its Pride rainbow watch band, starting today.

-Sales of the Apple Watch have continued to improve over the past two years, with the Series 3 model doubling sales of the Series 2, enabling Apple to dominate the wearables category globally.
-As of September 2017, Apple said the Apple Watch was the No. 1 selling watch in the world.

-watchOS 5 is likely to be the first version to break ties with the original Apple Watch, which debuted in 2015.
-The new OS demands a dual-core processor, absent only from the first Watch, and is expected to end support for watchOS 1 apps as well.
+watchOS 5 is the first version to break ties with the original Apple Watch, which debuted in 2015.
+The new OS is expected to end support for watchOS 1 apps as well.
 Apple previously warned developers that an upcoming version of watchOS would end compatibility with the first generation of watchOS apps, requiring that apps get updated with at least the three-year-old watchOS 2 SDK.
 A number of prominent iOS app makers abruptly discontinued their earlier Apple Watch apps earlier this year without explanation, including Twitter, Lyft, Instagram, Google, Amazon, eBay, and Target, potentially in preparation for major updates.

 The first beta of watchOS 5 will likely become available to registered developers later today, without a public beta program.
 Developers and members of the public should exercise caution when installing the new beta, as initial watchOS releases have tended to be unstable and dramatic in battery drain before settling later in the testing cycle.